iotaledger/gas-station/docs/access-controller.md

 ### Rego Filtering Code Example

-The payload above is evaluated against a Rego expression.
-Suppose we want to ensure that only specific move-call can be sponsored by the Gas Station.
-To enforce this, we can write the following expression:
+The following Rego expression validates that only a specific move call can be sponsored by the Gas Station.

+The expression does the following:

 1. **Extract the Commands Array:**
    Retrieve the array of commands from the payload.